YannRnf/aPdfApp/README.md

 ## Setting up for production

-For a production environement, you must set up a few more ENV variables :
+For a production environment, you must set up a few more ENV variables :
 Setting DEBUG to false.
 You also can generate a random SECRET_KEY like showed below (even if you don't use this method, you MUST change the DJANGO_SECRET_KEY defined in the current settings.py code, which is public in this github repo)